 It is perhaps a testament to the power of the publicity machine or else the empty-headeness of the movie-going public that the Resident Evil series managed to stagger out six films.
 The overriding question you might ask is why.
 The first Resident Evil (2002) was a competent but routine adaptation of the videogame.
 The box-office results were decent but nobody seemed to have anything good to say about it.

 The second entry Resident Evil: Apocalypse (2004) was somewhat better.
 The subsequent sequels, Resident Evil: Extinction (2007) and Resident Evil: Afterlife (2010), the series nadir, this and the subsequent Resident Evil: The Final Chapter (2016), which is probably the best of a mediocre bunch, seem churned out with indifferent regard to small matters like plotting coherence, character development or a lead actress that can act – anything it seems other than a constant profusion of creature effects and action sequences.
-That is not counting the three anime films with Resident Evil: Degeneration (2008), Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017).
+That is not counting the three anime films with Resident Evil: Degeneration (2008), Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017), as well as the live-action prequel Resident Evil: Welcome to Raccoon City (2021).
 You ask, in representing some nine hours worth of watching time, what has the Resident Evil series contributed to the history of cinema that is in any way memorable?

 With Resident Evil: Retribution, director Paul W.S.
 Anderson is back in action.
 The film seems intended as a tribute to what has gone on before, bringing back many of the familiar supporting cast – Michelle Rodriguez, Sienna Guillory, Oded Fehr, Colin James, Boris Kodjoe and the characters of Albert Wesker, the J-Pop Girl and the Red Queen.
 Anderson tosses in elements familiar to the rest of the series – zombies, a mild level of gore, mutant monsters and kick-ass chicks in action (Li Bingbing plays all of her action scenes rather absurdly wearing a red evening dress).